-Bill the Bastard was a fiery, cranky chestnut gelding famous for his buck… but he was one of Australia’s greatest war horses and became a legend, famed for his incredible stamina and for saving many soldiers’ lives.
-An Australian-bred Waler, Bill earned his not-so-illustrious nickname because he was famous for his incredible bucks, unseating rider after rider after rider.
+Bill the Bastard was a big, fiery, cranky chestnut gelding famous for his buck… but he was one of Australia’s greatest war horses and became a legend, famed for his incredible stamina and for saving many soldiers’ lives.
+An Australian-bred Waler, Bill earned his not-so-illustrious nickname thanks to his incredible bucks, unseating rider after rider.

-But it was his relationship with Michael Shanahan that gave the fierce chestnut the chance to become the hero he was meant to be.
-Shanahan was years ahead of his time and a brilliant horseman, forming a strong bond with Bill based on trust and respect.
-Despite his far from salubrious reputation, Bill’s spirit became hugely important and he became known for being fearless, standing his ground in an ambush and using his instinct and keen sense of smell to warn his rider if danger lay ahead.
+It was Bill’s relationship with Major Michael Shanahan that gave the fierce chestnut the chance to become the hero he was meant to be.
+Shanahan was years ahead of his time and a brilliant horseman, forming a strong bond with Bill based on trust, respect and liquorice treats.
+Despite his far from salubrious reputation, Bill became known for being fearless, standing his ground in an ambush and using his instincts and keen sense of smell to warn his rider if danger lay ahead.

 Of the 136,000 Australian horses who served in the war, only one returned home, but it wasn’t Bill.
-Reliable pack horse that he was, Bill was taken back to Gallipoli to help bury the dead and retrieve artefacts from the battlefield.
-Afterwards, he was left with a local family who cared for the graves along with his best friend, a grey mare called Penny.
+Reliable packhorse that he was, Bill was taken back to Gallipoli to help bury the dead and retrieve artefacts from the battlefield.
+Afterwards, Bill and his best friend, a grey mare called Penny, were left with a local family who cared for the graves.
 Bill died peacefully in 1924 and has his own grave in the Anzac Gardener’s Cottages.

 There is a Light Horse Memorial in Murrumbarrah, NSW which commemorates the birthplace of the First Australian Light Horse in 1897 and also features a bronze sculpture of Bill the Bastard carrying five men during the ‘Retreat at Romani’.
-And Bill has forever been immortalised in the form of a book by Roland Perry, aptly titled ‘Bill The Bastard’.
+And Bill has forever been immortalised in a book by Roland Perry, aptly entitled ‘Bill the Bastard’.

-By the sounds of this, I think there should be a horse race at least named after Bill the Bastard on ANZAC Day.
+By the sounds of this, I think at the very least there should be a horse race named after Bill the Bastard on ANZAC Day.
 What do you think, Globetrotters?